ambienthex/covid-19-stats/README.md

 # Assumption

-Thought I could use the infection data somehow in generating a forecast of possible deaths, but it's been reported to be almost meaningless and incomplete in determining the possible death count.
+Thought I could use the infection data with the death data somehow in generating a forecast of possible deaths, but it's been reported to be almost meaningless and incomplete in determining the possible death count.
 Death seems to be the only absolute.
-Appears Dr. Fauci's estimate was generated with linear regression on the aggregated daily death counts, so forecasting on the daily aggregated death counts to see how it compares.
+It appears Dr. Fauci's estimate was possibly generated with linear regression on the aggregated daily death counts, so forecasting on the daily aggregated death counts to see how it compares.

 **On March 3rd, 2020**, Steve Goodman, a professor of epidemiology at Stanford University, said, “The infection numbers are almost meaningless.
 There is a huge reservoir of people who have mild cases, and would not likely seek testing.
 The rate of increase in positive results reflect a mixed-up combination of increased testing rates and spread of the virus."